mbxt/mmixal-fmt/README.md

 This has to do with a simplification in how the formatter distinguishes fields (i.e., by *any* whitespace).
 Thus, it is advisable to use a `#20` in place of the literal space character.

-It is, however, permissible to use a `' '` space literal (with the single quotes) in the remarks field, as no further field alignment occurs after the remark field.
+It is, however, permissible to use a `' '` space literal (with the single quotes) in the remark field, as no further field alignment occurs after the beginning of the remark field.

 ### String literals